Plugin Alliance has introduced a plug-in version of Pete Thorn’s signature Suhr PT100 guitar amp head.

 The DAW-friendly software aims to faithfully recreate the sonic nuances of the PT100 – originally a souped-up version of the popular Plexi-style guitar amp head – in a user-friendly, ultra-convenient package.

-Said to be capable of an exhaustive catalog of tones by way of 120 impulse response, the John Suhr and Pete Thorn-approved “exacting emulation” – developed by Brainworx – certainly has its work cut out in its effort to capture the original three-channel unit’s four EL-34 power tubes and six 12AX7 preamp tubes.
+Said to be capable of an exhaustive catalog of tones by way of 120 impulse responses, the John Suhr and Pete Thorn-approved “exacting emulation” – developed by Brainworx – certainly has its work cut out in its effort to capture the original three-channel unit’s four EL-34 power tubes and six 12AX7 preamp tubes.

 In terms of operation, the plugin is described as a holistic virtual recording studio with custom boutique chains, and features a custom FX rack for microscopic tone tweaks.
 Effects available on the rack include host-syncable Lo-Fi delay, Noise Gate, Tight and Smooth filters, Power Soak, and Pre and Post power amp bypass.

 The amp head’s three channels are also recreated, with channel one described as an “American”-style clean with crunchy modes, while channel two and three offer vintage British tube tones and extreme high-settings, respectively.

 A like-for-like digital recreation of the amp head’s control layout is also offered up, meaning onboard controls such as channel-specific three-band EQ circuits are available alongside a host of Gain, Feedback and Presence parameters.